marcuspas/to_do_list/README.md

-## Installation
+# To Do List Desktop Application

+This is a desktop application I developed to familiarize myself with TypeScript and ReactJS

+## Installation, Usage, and Packaging

-Use a package manager of your choice (npm, yarn, etc.) in order to install all dependencies
+Make sure you have a package manager installed (yarn or npm).
+In order to install all the dependencies, run

 ```bash
 yarn
 ```

-## Usage

-Just run `start` script.
+To use the app, run

 ```bash
 yarn start
 ```

-## Packaging

-To generate the project package based on the OS you're running on, just run:
+To package the app, run

 ```bash
 yarn package